113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog filter offering
 {: #offering-filter}

 Update the filter to include or exclude a particular product and any applicable pricing plans.
-This defaults to the account level unless a catalog or account group is specified.
+This filter defaults to the account level unless a catalog or account group is specified.

 ```
 ibmcloud catalog filter offering --offering PRODUCT-NAME